krgamestudios/Toy/README.md

 * First-class functions and closures
 * Extensible with importable native code
 * Can re-direct output, error and assert failure messages
-* Open-Source under the Zlib license
+* Open-Source under the zlib license

 # Syntax

-The following examples aren't fully functional yet, see [Timetable](#timetable).
+The following examples aren't fully functional yet - see the ['features' label in the issue tracker](https://github.com/Ratstail91/Toy/issues?q=is%3Aissue%20state%3Aopen%20label%3Afeature) for more information.

 ```toy
 //fizzbuzz example